-(i) On May 6, 2024, the Company announced that Mr. Anthony Milewski, former Chief Executive Officer of the Company, Mr. Justin Cochrane, former President of the Company, and Mr. Conor Kearns, former Chief Financial Officer of the Company, were terminated for cause with immediate effect after the Company found evidence of serious misconduct, breach of duties and obligations, repeated lack of judgment, care and diligence and non-compliance with various of Nickel 28's policies and procedures.
+On May 6, 2024, the Company announced that Mr. Anthony Milewski, former Chief Executive Officer of the Company, Mr. Justin Cochrane, former President of the Company, and Mr. Conor Kearns, former Chief Financial Officer of the Company, were terminated for cause with immediate effect after the Company found evidence of serious misconduct, breach of duties and obligations, repeated lack of judgment, care and diligence and non-compliance with various of Nickel 28's policies and procedures.
 None of the Company's findings have been proven in court.
+In connection with these terminations, the Company cancelled 850,000 stock options with an exercise price of \$0.87 and 1,549,999 restricted share units ("RSUs").

-The Board appointed Mr. Christopher S. Wallace as Interim Chief Executive Officer ("CEO") with immediate effect.
-Mr. Brett Richards, also a current member of the Board will provide certain transition consultancy services to the Company to support the Company's ongoing business and operations until the vacant leadership roles have been filled.
+The Board also appointed Mr. Christopher S. Wallace as Interim Chief Executive Officer ("CEO") on May 6, 2024.
+Mr. Brett Richards, a current member of the Board, agreed to provide certain transition consultancy services to the Company to support the Company's ongoing business and operations until the vacant leadership roles were filled.

-On May 16, 2024, the Board appointed Mr. Craig Lennon, current Head of Asia Pacific of the Company, as Interim Chief Financial Officer ("CFO") with immediate effect.
+On May 16, 2024, the Board appointed Mr. Craig Lennon, the then Head of Asia Pacific of the Company, as Interim Chief Financial Officer ("CFO").